 My irrational desire for the 2014 Moto X had a more rational outcome: I acquired a 2013 Moto X.

 I’ve always felt the defining feature of the Moto X was the Moto Maker service.
 Motorola remains unique in the mobile industry in allowing customers to express their individuality by customising the product at the point of manufacture.
 This is a vision of personalised mobile user experience I’ve longed to see fulfilled since I first became involved in mobile 20 years ago.
 Indeed, we have …

 “Okay Google Now,” I whispered.
 Nothing.
 The device stayed silent.

 I looked up the street to check whether I was still out of earshot of the lady and child I’d noticed earlier.
 “Okay Google Now,” I tried again, a little louder, but acutely aware how odd I’d look if they overheard me.
 I’d slowed my pace slightly to avoid catching up with them.
 At the back of my mind I wondered if someone was watching from a window of the nearby houses, bemused by my attempts to converse with the cloud.

 “Love it!”
 He said it emphatically, telling me he’d been twelve years in the job and still every day was different.
 “I get to see a lot of Norfolk.”

 I asked him which piece of technology he’d never give up, pointing to a dashboard which played host to a TomTom GPS, a three year old, battered Android smartphone and an ageing Nokia candy bar.
 He didn’t hesitate: “GPS.
 That’s mine that is, bought it myself.”

 Change, however, was coming.
-“They’re [the company] giving us all one thing. …
+“They’re giving us all one thing.
+It’ll do the…

 Strip away the hype from Apple’s September 2014 product announcements and you’re left with 4 new interactions which might change digital user experience at scale: